 Doctoral candidates/visiting researchers from countries outside the EU can attempt to switch to statutory health insurance and apply to one of the statutory health insurance companies.

 One new requirement is that applicants fill in a form from the foreigners’ registration office, in which as a rule the registration office will have marked the following statement with a cross: “The guarantee of earnings and adequate health insurance coverage is required for the granting of a residence title for specific purposes.”

-The handling of the new requirement will probably apply to other statutory insurance companies as well!
+The handling of this requirement will probably apply to other statutory insurance companies as well.
 Please check with them.
 As a consequence non-EU citizens may have no other option but get insurance from private health insurers.
+(But please check yourself.)